quicwg/multipath/draft-ietf-quic-multipath.md

 Satellite   | 350ms  | 600ms
 {: #fig-example-ack-delay title="Example of ACK delays using multiple paths"}

-The ACK_MP frames describe packets that were sent on the specified path, but they may be received through any available path.
+The MP_ACK frames describe packets that were sent on the specified path, but they may be received through any available path.
 There is an understandable concern that if successive acknowledgements are received on different paths, the measured RTT samples will fluctuate widely,